 Medication Assisted Treatment is the use of pharmacological medications, in combination with counseling and behavioral therapies, to provide a “whole patient” approach to the treatment of substance use disorders.
+MAT services are available at our Olean and Salamanca locations.

 Services Provided by our MAT Program: